oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		 If you specify a `vlanId`, the `privateIp` cannot be specified.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).

 		Example: `10.0.3.3`
 	* `security_attributes` - (Optional) Security Attributes for this resource.
 This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
-Example: `{"Oracle-DataSecurity-ZPR.MaxEgressCount.value": "42", "Oracle-DataSecurity-ZPR.MaxEgressCount.mode": "audit"}`
+Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
 	* `skip_source_dest_check` - (Optional) (Updatable) Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you would skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#privateip).

 		 If you specify a `vlanId`, the `skipSourceDestCheck` cannot be specified because the source/destination check is always disabled for VNICs in a VLAN.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).